mikeroyal/eBPF-Guide/README.md

 [Gobpf](https://github.com/iovisor/gobpf) is a Go-based library which provides Go bindings for the BCC framework as well as low-level routines to load and use eBPF programs from ELF files.

+[rbpf](https://github.com/qmonnet/rbpf) is a Rust virtual machine and JIT compiler for eBPF programs.

 [Libbpfgo](https://github.com/aquasecurity/libbpfgo) is a Go wrapper around libbpf.
 It supports BPF CO-RE and its goal is to be a complete implementation of libbpf APIs.
 It uses CGo to call into linked versions of libbpf.

 [Libbpf](https://github.com/libbpf/libbpf) is a C/C++ based library which is maintained as part of the upstream Linux kernel.
 It contains an eBPF loader which takes over processing LLVM generated eBPF ELF files for loading into the kernel. libbpf received a major boost in capabilities and sophistication and closed many existing gaps with BCC as a library.
 It also supports important features not available in BCC such as global variables and BPF skeletons.